trustification/trustify/README.md

 [![ci](https://github.com/trustification/trustify/actions/workflows/ci.yaml/badge.svg)](https://github.com/trustification/trustify/actions/workflows/ci.yaml)

-Welcome to Trustify, an open-source platform bringing together Software Bills of Materials (SBOMs) and security advisories to ensure software supply chain security threats and vulnerabilities are minimized and caught promptly.
+Trustify provides a single, searchable abstraction over all cyclonedx/spdx SBOMs - cross referencing against public security advisories to help identify and respond to software security threats & vulnerabilities.

 ## How Trustify Helps
 Trustify tackles some of the problems developers and companies face when keeping software safe and organized.
 Here’s how it helps:
+- Deploy applications with fewer vulnerabilities
 - Meet compliance regulations for SBOM management and archiving
-- Deploy applications with fewer vulnerabilities
 - Know that trusted components are in use as early as possible
 - Reduce alert fatigue with fewer false positive by getting vendor vulnerability information from the actual vendor (VEX)
 - Analyze applications without downloading and installing

 ## Architecture
-Trustify is the next evolution of the [Trustification](https://github.com/trustification) project.
+Trustify is an evolution of the [Trustification](https://github.com/trustification) project.
-We changed the architecture to modulith approach, to build a simpler-to-deploy more responsive system that can flexibly meet the needs of the company and our customers going forward.
+We changed the architecture to [modulith](https://dzone.com/articles/architecture-style-modulith-vs-microservices) approach, to build a simpler-to-deploy more responsive system that can flexibly meet the needs of the company and our customers going forward.

 The general architecture is as follows:

 ### The System
 - REST APIs to support operations for ingesting and retrieving supply-chain data.
-- Actively loads vulnerability/advisory information from a variety of sources as it becomes available, regardless of components currently-known.
+- Comes with a set of default importers to public available vulnerability

 ### A single SQL database
 - PostgreSQL.
-- Expandable data-model to support all aspects of supply-chain data.
+- Extensible data-model to support all aspects of supply-chain data.
 - OIDC provider

 ![image](https://github.com/user-attachments/assets/f251c0ef-9693-485c-9ebd-8deefe2c244c)